November 3, 2023

 Embracing the Long-Term Health Benefits

-The long-term health benefits of quitting marijuana are substantial.
+The long-term health benefits of quitting weed or marijuana are substantial.
 You may notice improved memory and cognition, as marijuana can affect cognitive functions.

 Lung health often improves, reducing the risk of respiratory issues associated with smoking.